Tech Tips

 By Danielle DavisRoe

 Do you need to insert an exhibit or other content in the middle of your document?
 Page breaks have their uses, but only Microsoft Word section breaks let you change section formatting — like page orientation and footers — part way through (and back again).
+Learn how to insert a section break to achieve this.

 microsoft word section breaks